WASasquatch/was-node-suite-comfyui/README.md

      or things like `*.jpg` to select only JPEG images in the directory specified.
  - Latent Noise Injection: Inject latent noise into a latent image
  - Latent Size to Number: Latent sizes in tensor width/height
- - Latent Upscale by Factor: Upscale a latent image by a facto
+ - Latent Upscale by Factor: Upscale a latent image by a factor
+ - Latent Input Switch: Switch between two latent inputs
+ - Logic Boolean: A simple `1` or `0` output to use with logic
  - MiDaS Depth Approximation: Produce a depth approximation of a single image input
  - MiDaS Mask Image: Mask a input image using MiDaS with a desired color
  - Number Operation